Courtney Hodder

-Early Life
+Early life

-Hodder is of indigenous descent from the Noongar - Yamatji.
+Hodder is a Noongar - Yamatji woman.
 She grew up in suburban Perth and played junior football with Peel Thunder and was part of 3 under-18 All-Australian teams.

 Rugby union

 Hodder played for the Western Force in the inaugural season of the Super W in 2018.
 During a year which included scoring six tries in the Force's round 1 game against the Melbourne Rebels, she finished the season as the top try-scorer in the competition.

 She did not play in the 2019 Super W season due to a broken leg, and after recovery was selected near the end of the year to play for Australia A in the Oceania Rugby Women's Championship, where she played two games.

 She returned to the Super W in 2020 to play for the Queensland Reds, scoring five tries throughout the shortened season.